dCache/xrootd4j/README.md

 -----------------

 [xrootd] is the native data access protocol of the [ROOT] data analysis framework.
-The official implementation of the protocol is provided by SLAC National Accelerator Laboratory.
+The reference implementation of the protocol is provided by SLAC National Accelerator Laboratory.

-[dCache] is a distributed storage system frequently used in the [Worldwide LHC Computing Grid][WLCG], high energy physics, photon sciences, and a couple of other communities.
+[dCache] is a distributed storage system frequently used in the [Worldwide LHC Computing Grid][WLCG], high energy physics, photon sciences, and other communities.

 This project provides our implementation of the xrootd data access protocol in Java.
 The library is used to implement the xrootd support